vehicle-lang/tutorial/src/chapters/1-introduction.md

     2. Install Marabou: just run `pip install maraboupy`

-- Python (Tensorflow) and Agda installation will only be needed to follow Chapters 4 and 5.
+- Python (PyTorch) and Agda installation will only be needed to follow Chapters 4 and 5.

 We suggest that you start this tutorial with just Vehicle and Marabou as tools.